5chackathon/hack-week-p5-fall-2015/README.md

 ## LAB
 ### create a scene -- you have half an hour and then we will walk around and share!
-feel free to use other methods and things that you can find in the documentation online.
+feel free to use other methods and things that you can find in the documentation online

+more questions? feel free to contact me at maya.man@pomona.edu